 VGO: Vacuum Gas Oil.
 A feedstock for fluid catalytic crackers used to make gasoline, gasoil and many other by-products.

-Viking Pipeline: An oil gathering system which transports oil from the Alberta Viking oil play into the Hardisty Terminal.
+Viking Pipeline: Gibson's oil gathering system which transports oil from the Alberta Viking oil play into the Hardisty Terminal.